Search

 Baristas have dance parties behind the counter while High School Musical blasts away; regular customers become cherished friends, and sometimes, even new employees; and most of all, everyone, no matter what color you are in the rainbow, finds a safe space to be themselves.

-“It’s nice to see people working here who are part of the community because it’s inviting,” Bobby shares.
+“It’s nice to see people working here who are part of the community because it’s inviting,” Bobby shared.
 “In some places, you double think—like maybe I should act this way or dress this way.
 But here, it’s nice to have people who are accepting.”

-Photo from Booky | Bobby Ocampo and Kaela Ruiz, employees of Good Sh*T Coffee
+Photo from Joyce Tseng, Booky | Bobby Ocampo and Kaela Ruiz, employees of Good Sh*t Coffee

 For Bobby, safe spaces are important because they also bring queer people together.
 “Not only do we get to be who we are, dress how we like, or act a certain way with our significant other.
 It’s also the fact that you get to meet other people from the community.”

-Photo from Booky | Good Sh*T Coffee food and coffee
+Photo from Joyce Tseng, Booky | Good Sh*t Coffee food and coffee

 View their Instagram page